fastmachinelearning/models/README.md

 # hls4ml Models
-This repository contains a number of different models implemented in [hls4ml](https://hls-fpga-machine-learning.github.io/hls4ml/)
+This repository contains a number of different example models implemented in [hls4ml](https://hls-fpga-machine-learning.github.io/hls4ml/)

 We support translations of different machine learning/ deep learning library.
 Here we provide example models and secific documentations for supported features of different language: